Double (association football): The Gambia

 In The Gambia, two teams have won the Double of the GFA League First Division and the Gambian Cup.

 Ghana

 In Ghana, three teams have won the Double of the Ghana Premier League and the Ghanaian FA Cup.

 Guinea

 In Guinea, two teams have won the Double of the Guinée Championnat National and the Guinée Coupe Nationale.

 Guinea-Bissau

-In Guinea-Bissau, three teams have won the Double of the Campeonato Nacional da Guiné-Bissau and the Taça Nacional da Guiné Bissau.
+In Guinea-Bissau, four teams have won the Double of the Campeonato Nacional da Guiné-Bissau and the Taça Nacional da Guiné Bissau.

 Ivory Coast

 In the Ivory Coast, two teams have won the Double of the Ligue 1 and the Coupe de Côte d'Ivoire.

 Kenya

-In Kenya, two teams have won the Double of the Kenyan Premier League and the President's Cup.
+In Kenya, three teams have won the Double of the Kenyan Premier League and the President's Cup.

 Lesotho

 In Lesotho, five teams have won the Double of the Lesotho Premier League and the Lesotho Independence Cup.

 Liberia

 In Liberia, eight teams have won the Double of the Liberian Premier League and the Liberian Cup.